 The BioRobotics Institute is an integrated system pursuing frontier research, advanced education and innovation in the fields of biorobotics and bionics.
-While offering postgraduate teaching (MSc) and research (PhD) programmes, we explore the possibility to reach an inexhaustible springboard for the creation of applications that are useful for man.
+While offering postgraduate teaching (MSc) and research (PhD) programs, we explore the possibility to reach an inexhaustible springboard for the creation of applications that are useful for man.
 This is achieved through bioengineering, mechatronics and robotics as well as smart systems inspired by the living world.
 In brief, we use robotics to mimic life and unveil its principles, to rehab, assist and treat human beings, to educate and change society.

 The BioRobotics Institute is an English speaking environment.
 It is involved in a network of collaborations in Italy, Europe and worldwide with the most important research institutes, universities and industries due to the high interdisciplinarity of its research and the many collaborative projects and initiatives.
 Each year, the Institute welcomes international visiting students, researchers, faculty and organizes international events, meetings and workshops.

 Institute in numbers

 The headquarter of the BioRobotics Institute is hosted at the Polo Sant'Anna Valdera (PSV) established by the Sant’Anna School, in 2002, as a 6,300 square meters surface research park, in the industrial town of Pontedera (by train: 15 minutes away from Pisa and 45 minutes from Florence).
 The PSV is home of world class equipment for analysis, design and (micro-nano) fabrication as well as classrooms and a guest house.
 The PSV also hosts on its premises the Centre for Micro-BioRobotics of the Italian Institute of Technology (IIT@SSSA) and some joint research with leading universities in Japan and Korea, which share education and research in areas of high technological content, as well as promoting and enhancing ideas and technologies.
 The PSV is open to visitors once a month.
-Other facilities of the Institute include the site in Peccioli, which hosts the Service robotics and ambient assisted living Laboratory and the site in Livorno hosting the Research Centre on sea Technologies and marine Robotics and The Industrial BioRobotics Lab, near Livorno.
+Other locations of the Institute include the site in Peccioli, which hosts the Assistive Robotics Lab, the site in Livorno hosting the Research Centre on sea Technologies and marine Robotics and The Industrial BioRobotics Lab, near Livorno.